The best things in life always come from quality relationships with other people.

 If it sounds surprisingly simple, you’re right!
 But the fact is, as common sense as this sounds, it’s very rarely practiced.

-The power behind Positive Alacrity comes from developing the skill of consistently delivering micro-moments of positivity that have a profoundly uplifting impact on those you interact with.
+The power behind Positive Alacrity comes from developing the skill of consistently delivering micro-moments of positivity that have a profoundly uplifting impact on building relationships with those you interact with.
 By operating in micro-moments, you drastically reduce the effort it takes to provide great experiences to others, making it easy to create lasting feelings of happiness and fulfillment for both yourself and others.

 It’s so easy there’s no excuse not to start using it!

-Why Positive Alacrity Works
+Why Positive Alacrity Works for Successfully Building Relationships

 We’ve seen that utilizing Positive Alacrity results in deeper, more meaningful relationships, a deeper sense of happiness and fulfillment, and an improved reputation as a leader.
 But don’t take our word for it, the science supports these conclusions as well.